May 07, 2018

-However, what you’ll actually pay depends on the following 6 factors:
+However, what you’ll actually pay depends on the following six factors:

-You can buy 2 types of tankless water heater units:
+You can buy two types of tankless water heater units:

-Flow rate refers to how many gallons of hot water a tankless unit can provide in 1 minute (gallons per minute, or gpm).
+Flow rate refers to how many gallons of hot water a tankless unit can provide in one minute (gallons per minute, or GPM).

 The greater the flow rate, the more expensive the tankless unit will be.

 However, when it comes to shopping for a tankless water heater, a higher flow rate isn’t always your best option.

 If you get a water heater with a really high flow rate, but your household doesn’t actually use enough hot water to match it, you’ll waste money on an expensive unit you’ll never fully use.

 To know what flow rate you need, you can visit energy.gov’s page to learn more about sizing a tankless water heater, or you can contact us.
 We’ll send over one of our Plumbing Care Professionals to calculate the GPM you need to provide enough hot water for your family.

 The energy efficiency of tankless water heaters is measured by the energy factor.
 Some older models may be measured in energy factor (EF), but newer models will be measured in uniform energy factor (UEF).